lagarrueal/tts-exercises/README.md

 * Exercise 4: Script Design
 * Exercise 5: Record Your Data
 * Exercise 6: Festival in Docker
-* Exercise 7: Ossian in AWS
+* Exercise 7: Ossian in AWS (Not part of course anymore)
 * Exercise 8: Evaluate your TTS
 * Final Project